Navigate the complex and rewarding field of family, child, and elder law.

-Family, Child, and Elder Law Concentrations
+Family and Child Advocacy Law Concentrations

 Careers

-Family, Child, and Elder Law lawyers work in private offices and governmental settings.
+Family Law lawyers work in private offices and governmental settings.
 They may file legal documents, participate in mediation sessions, and offer advice to clients.
 These issues can include paternity, guardianship, custody, rights in same-sex nonmarital relationships, parent-child relationship protection, facilitating parenthood through adoption and reproductive technology, custody, child support, escaping domestic violence, and divorce.

 - Private Litigator